-- First priority for course enrollment will be for students that are on track and for whom the course is required. - Second priority will be for students that require the course but are off track because of transfer or failures. - Third priority will be for students wishing to take a course as an elective. - Within the above guidelines, registration priority will be given in the following order: - Scheel scholars
+- First priority for course enrollment will be for students that are on track and for whom the course is required. - Second priority will be for students that require the course but are off track because of transfer or failures. - Third priority will be for students wishing to take a course as an elective. - Within the above guidelines, registration priority will be given in the following order: - Scheel scholars - Seniors - Juniors - o Sophomores - o First Year - o Students dropped from an elective because of enrollment limits in one term will be put on a waiting list and given priority for enrollment in subsequent terms subject to the priorities and order listed above.

-- Seniors

-- $\circ$ Juniors

-- $\circ$ Sophomores

-- First Year

-- Students dropped from an elective because of enrollment limits in one term will be put on a waiting list and given priority for enrollment in subsequent terms subject to the priorities and order listed above.